DavidWarrenKatz/Hypermatrix/README.md

 ```
 #### Arguments

-- `--methylation_file: (Required) Path to the single-cell CpG methylation file.
+- `--methylation_file': (Required) Path to the single-cell CpG methylation file.
 This file should contain the methylation data for each cell, which will be used for clustering and compartment calling.

-- `--conformation_file: (Required) Path to the chromosome conformation file.
+- `--conformation_file': (Required) Path to the chromosome conformation file.
 This file should include data on chromatin interactions, necessary for TAD boundary identification and A/B compartment analysis.

-- `--output_dir: (Optional) Directory where the output files will be saved.
+- `--output_dir': (Optional) Directory where the output files will be saved.
 If not specified, the output will be saved in the projects/single_cell directory by default.

 #### Output